 I love using student-centred activities and games, as well as ESL teaching techniques in all my classes.
 After all, the students should be doing the hard work of learning a language, not me!

 To this end, eliciting information from our students is one of the most student-centred things we can do!
 It’s asking them what they already know before jumping into the new stuff.

-#4: Context is Everything
+#4: Context is Everything for Eliciting Information

 When teaching a language, context is everything.
 Students have to know not only how to use a language but when they should as well.
 A nice way to introduce something new is to elicit some information from our students related to their memories, background knowledge, opinions or feelings about the topic of the day.
 This is a nice way to set the context so that students know how to use the new things in real life.